Breeze/breeze.github.io/doc-net/index.md

 > You do have to learn how.
 Documentation for this path is not yet available but is on the way.

 ## OData Web API
+Prior to the advent of ASP.NET Core, OData was a important part of the .NET ecosystem.  **This is no longer the case.**  As a result Breeze only retains its OData support for legacy ASP.NET Web API applications.

 ASP.NET provides a special set of components and techniques for building an <a href="http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api" target="_blank" title="OData Support in Web API">OData service in Web API</a>.